rscherrer/resume/README.md

 - Supervision of MSc thesis (Ecology and Evolution).
 Joris Damhuis.
 Optimal choice and speciation (2019).

+- Supervision of MSc essay (Ecology and Evolution).
+Sebastian Mader.
+Machine learning vs. “classical” statistics – A redundant but understandable differentiation (2020).

 - Supervision of MSc mini-project.
 Reinier de Vries.
 Generating a phylogenetic tree from a distance matrix using UPGMA and NJ.
 Programming in C++ for biologists (2019).

 - Supervision of BSc project.
 Elsie Tata and Robin Hamberg.
 Detecting speciation genetic architectures.
 Modelling in the Life Sciences Research (2020).